passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 "I know I am." she declares, then smirks.
 "But it's nice of you to say so."

-He focuses only on getting dressed for a moment, and watches TK in the mirror.
+He focuses only on getting dressed for a moment, and watches Dir in the mirror.
 Now he's properly awake, he can see what he did not earlier: the lines of worry of fatigue, bags under her eyes visible even with a makeup that is heavier than usual, if you know what to look for.
 Even her skin looks lighter than he's used